How to Photograph Snowflakes | A Beginner's Guide

 Tip 1: Study the Snow

-There are several different weather patterns that bring about different types of snow.
-There are sectored plates, stellar dendrites needles crystals, tsuzuni crystals, column crystals, hexagonal plates, and stellar crystals.
-I'd recommend you read more about them here, if you'd like more detail.
-It's amazing to see their differences and how the slight variation in temperature brings about so much change.
-I like to photograph them when temps are in the 20's and there's a big storm because the flakes seem to be larger and of the more commonly known variety.
+It's amazing to see their differences and how the slight variation in temperature and humidity brings about so much change.
+I like to photograph them when temps are in the 20's and there's a big storm because the flakes seem to be larger and prettier.

 Tip 2: Use a Dark Colored Background